-The base price index for asphalt binder for plant mix is \$ PRICE TO BE INCLUDED IN THE FINAL RFP per ton.
+The base price index for asphalt binder for plant mix is \$410.00 per ton.

-This base price index represents an average of F.O.B. selling prices of asphalt binder at supplier's terminals on an example and an example a specific dependence of the example and the example a
+This base price index represents an average of F.O.B. selling prices of asphalt binder at supplier's terminals on December 1, 2015.

 PRICE ADJUSTMENTS - ASPHALT CONCRETE PLANT MIX